 Exercise gives you a nice healthy dose of endorphins.
 Endorphins do a lot of wonderful things for us!
 In the stress department, they help regulate our mood, sleep, and sex drive.
 Free happy drugs, good sleep, and a healthy libido?!
 Can I get a fuck yeah?!

 A physical practice can also have the same benefits as meditation.

 It can be rhythmic and soothing which can help calm the mind and, even if only for a short period of time, it can take our mind off of whatever is eating at us.
 Often, at the end of a practice, tackling stressful issues is less… well… stressful!

 Want to get started right now?
-You can with these two free Rage Yoga videos!
+Check out Rage Yoga's online videos!

 The mind and breath are like siamese twins.